Idaho Citizens Help Critical New Gas & Oil Ordinances Come Into Being

 - No wells to be drilled within FEMA Special Flood Hazard Area

 - Post-extraction facilities allowed only in Heavy Industrial Zoning District

 - Automatic emergency shut-off valves operated remotely, installed on drilling equipment (would have been better to specify how city personnel will be able to stimulate operation of this in an emergency)

 - Baseline water testing by applicant on 2 domestic water wells within 1/4 mile of site, to be retested annually; chemical tracers to be used in all drilling fluids (would have been better to require different ones for each well)

-- Applicant must how $15M per occurrence comprehensive general liability insurance with an aggregate of $30M, plus an indemnification of the City
+- Applicant must have $15M per occurrence comprehensive general liability insurance with an aggregate of $30M, plus an indemnification of the City

 - All chemicals used onsite must be disclosed as part of a Preparedness, Prevention and Contingency Plan, & applicant will provide trainingfor all emergency responders prior to post-extraction activities (would have been far better to include drilling phase as well)